-Prerequisites: Approval by the Women’s Studies committee; junior status or higher; Introduction to Women’s Studies (WMST 101) and one other accepted course in the minor; an elective in the Women’s Studies minor.
+Prerequisites: Approval by the Women’s and Gender Studies Director; junior status or higher; Introduction to Women’s Studies (WMST 101) and one other accepted course in the minor; an elective in the Women’s Studies minor.

 The student will be placed in an agency, department or program with a focus on women’s lives.
 In this environment, the student will participate in ongoing functions, including training.
 The student will also meet regularly with a faculty member to process the internship experience and to relate it to readings in Women’s Studies.

 An experiential component of the Women’s Studies minor, this course will draw on knowledge gained in at least two Women’s Studies courses and apply that knowledge to personal, service-centered experience.
 The internship proposal will be approved by the Women’s Studies committee and overseen by the Women’s Studies Director.
 It will take place in an agency, office, or department that advocates the betterment of women’s lives.
 The site may be within the local or university communities or at a regional, state, or national agency.
 In keeping with the focus of the Women’s Studies minor, the internship experience will have a strong multicultural, cross-disciplinary, and/or international component.

 Students will be placed in suitable learning environments such as The Women’s Resource Center or assisting in the teaching of Introduction to Women’s Studies.
 Other possibilities include: after-school and computer programs for girls; sports programs for girls; support groups for gay youth; volunteer internships for women’s national and regional organizations; hospice services; charities; hospitals.
 In these environments, students will participate in the ongoing functions of the place, as needed, including participation in any special training.
 Students will thus become aware of the workings of institutions that are designed specifically to address the needs of women and to promote gender equity.